 Image SEO is one of the things you may not consider when you’re new to blogging.
 However, it can make a huge difference in ranking your posts with search engines.

 I don’t want new bloggers to make the same mistakes I did.
-This is why I’m sharing these simple steps to help you do it right, the first time around!
+This is why I’m sharing image SEO tips and how to optimize your images for speed.

 DISCLOSURE: This post contains affiliate links, meaning if you click on a product or service, and decide to purchase it, I may receive a commission at no extra cost to you.
 All recommended products and services are based on my positive experience with them.
 For more information, please read my Disclaimer.